ciaabcdefg/lua-dt/README.md

 ```
 [5, New Element]
 ```
-A documentation regarding the implementations is currently in progress.
+A documentation regarding the implementations is [available here](https://github.com/ciaabcdefg/lua-dt/wiki)

 ## License
 This repository is licensed under the MIT License.
 Full detail is in the `LICENSE` file.
 Attribution, while not necessary, is always appreciated.